Homology of the Lie algebra $\mathfrak{gl}(\infty,R)$: Introduction

 Among several versions of the Lie algebra $\fgl$ of infinite rank, the Lie algebra $\fgl(\infty)$, that has been extensively used to describe the soliton solutions of the Kadomtsev-Petviashvili (KP in short) hierarchy (see, e.g., \cite{DJM} for detail) in the first half of 1980's, has a special feature.
 For example, the Lie algebra $\fgl(\infty)$ is neither ind-finite nor pro-finite.
 For this reason, it had been a difficult task to analyze its algebraic properties.

 In 1983, B. Feigin and B. Tsygan published a short note \cite{FT} (only 2 pages long !) where they determined the homology of the Lie algebra $\fgl(\infty, k)$ where $k$ is a field of characteristic $0$.
 They denoted this Lie algebra by $\fg J(k)$ that is recalled in \S \ref{sect_def-Jacobi}.
 Unfortunately, it seems that their paper is too dense to decompress, so that this article had not been studied carefully in the mathematical community.
-At the same time, their note generated much interest, and - even 34 years later - the statements are important.
+At the same time, their note generated much interest, and - even 35 years later - the statements are important.

 In this paper, we managed to compute the homology of the Lie algebra $\fgl(\infty, R)$, where $R$ is an associative unital $k$-algebra and $k$ is a field of characteristic $0$.
-With our proofs the special case when $R=k$ also turns out to become clear.
-That is the case Feigin and Tsygan discussed briefly in their note \cite{FT} .
+The case $R=k$ was treated by B. Feigin and B. Tsygan briefly in their note \cite{FT} .
 We hope that our paper - beside generalizing the case which shows up in soliton theory - also makes the article \cite{FT} accessible to the mathematical community.

-One of the amazing facts we show is
+By an argument similar to B. Feigin and B. Tsygan \cite{FT}, we have seen that the primitive part of the homology $H_\bullet(\fg J(R),k)$ is isomorphic to the cyclic homology $HC_{\bullet-1}(J(R))$, where $J(R)=\fg J(R)$ (as $k$-vector space) viewed as an associative $k$-algebra.
+Hence, the real problem is to express this cyclic homology in terms of the homology theory of $R$, namely, without intervention of $J$.
+With the aid of an analogue of the Hochschild-Serre type spectral sequence due to D. Stefan \cite{St}, we see that this spectral sequence degenerates at $E^2$-term.
+This allows us to show in Theorem \ref{thm-Hochschild-J(R)} that the homology $HH_\bullet(J(R))$ is isomorphic to $HH_{\bullet-1}(R)$.
+Furthermore, a detailed analysis of the above spectral sequence shows that a similar phenomena is valid, that is, the cyclic homology $HC_\bullet(J(R))$ is isomorphic to the cyclic homology $HC_{\bullet-1}(R)$.